-The best way to predict the future is to create it.
+“The best way to predict the future is to create it.”

-Over 2019 and into 2020, I transitioned from a Chief Program Officer role at Evergreen Canada to Executive Director, Smart Cities to lead the design and overall management of a new national program focused on urban innovation and data/technology solutions, across all provinces and territories in Canada.
-The team and I worked in partnership with our country’s top experts in Smart, spanning all major sectors, constructing a network and platform that now represents one of the world’s premier centres of excellence in Open Smart Cities.
-We refer to this large cluster of activities, and the people and relationships that bind them together, as the “Community Solution Network.”
+Over 2019 and into 2020 at Evergreen Canada, I transitioned from a Chief Program Officer role to Executive Director, Smart Cities, and led the design and overall management of a new national program focused on urban innovation and technology solutions.
+The team and I worked with top experts across the country, spanning all major sectors, constructing a network and platform that represented the world’s premier centre of excellence in “Open Smart Cities.”
+We referred to this large cluster of activities, and the people and relationships that bound them together, as the “Community Solutions Network.”

 (Click here for information about Evergreen’s Community Solutions Network and click here for information about Open Smart Cities.)